Walgreens says confident its U.S. wages are competitive

-Oct 11 (Reuters) - Walgreens Boots Alliance Inc said on Thursday it remains confident with the pay it gives to U.S. employees, days after Amazon raised its minimum wage to $15 per hour.
+(Reuters) - Walgreens Boots Alliance Inc (WBA.O) said on Thursday it remains confident with the pay it gives to U.S. employees, days after Amazon raised its minimum wage to $15 per hour.

 “We will remain a very, very competitive employer,” Walgreens co-chief operating officer Alexander Gourlay said on a conference call, adding that Amazon primarily recruits people who walk in, in warehouses, and is quite different in terms of market rates.

-Amazon.com Inc said last week it would raise its minimum wage, giving in to critics of poor pay and working conditions at the world’s second most valuable company.
-(Reporting by Ankur Banerjee in Bengaluru; Editing by Anil D’Silva)
+Amazon.com Inc (AMZN.O) said last week it would raise its minimum wage, giving in to critics of poor pay and working conditions at the world’s second most valuable company.